targetex logo

 2018-1.1.1-MKI-2018-00106

-The goal of the project was to develop and make manufacture-ready a novel, innovative, market-ready, ISO certified RNase inhibitor that is often used in research and human diagnostics.
+The goal of the project was to develop and make a manufacture-ready novel, innovative, market-ready, ISO certified RNase inhibitor that is often used in research and human diagnostics.

 For this, we produced a protein that was more stable than the marketed inhibitors due to particular changes in the amino acid composition.
-Besides, we developed a buffer system that increased the stability of the protein.
+Furthermore, we developed a buffer system that increased the stability of the protein.
 The project continued until the end of 2020.

 Novel genomic switches for 2nd generation in vivo models of human disease